mnogue/MuZIP/README.md

 Information
 -----------

-All credit to Martí-Joan Nogué Coll - Catsoft-Studios 2011.
+All credit to Martí-Joan Nogué Coll - mnogue 2014.
-More information about the code can be found at

-[mnogue.com/experiments][1]

-If you have any questions drop us a line by making use of the contact page.

 Installation
 ------------